 When the mixture reaches about 185 F, remove the pot from the heat and stir in the lemon juice and vinegar.
 Stir gently, just enough to mix it all; it will start to curdle almost immediately.
 Cover the pot with a dry dish towel (no lid) and let sit for a couple of hours.

 Place a fine mesh strainer securely over the same large bowl used earlier for the milk mixture.
 If using cheesecloth, dampen it slightly and line the mesh strainer with it.
 Use a large ladle to transfer the curds from the pot to the strainer.

 Let the ricotta drain for at least 30 minutes or even up to 2 hours: less for a creamier cheese, longer for a drier cheese.
+Add salt to taste.
 Use the cheese right away or refrigerate in a tightly sealed container for up to seven days.

 You can use ricotta in a number of ways, including this easy ricotta gnocchi.

 This ricotta is so easy because it uses basic ingredients available at any grocery store.
 Just be sure to juice fresh lemons for the lemon juice.
 Notice that the vinegar isn’t pictured, because I learned about that after I’d posted this.
 I liked how it helped the process, so I’ve updated the recipe to include it.